NandiniPalwai19/mywebclass-agile-docs/documentation/templates/theme/initiatives/epics/stories/story_template.md

-"As a developer, I want to integrate Google Analytics into the website so that we can gather data on user behavior and website usage."
+"As a developer, I want to integrate Google Analytics into the website so that we can gather data on user behaviour and website usage."

 ### Acceptance Criteria: